Angel-ica/HANGMAN/README.md

 def play_game(word_list):
     prints a little introduction to the game and  continously asks the user for  an input/guess.
 Tells the player whether they win or lose. def play_again():
-    Plays the game again if the user agrees to.
+    Plays the game again if the user agrees to

 #Code Execution
 if__name=='__main__':